Tina-otoge/urxvt-matcher-linelimit/README.md

 ## Why?

-The matcher plugin can cause slowdowns one the buffer is getting huge.
+The matcher plugin can cause slowdowns when the buffer is getting huge.
 I want URxvt to be the fastest possible, so I wanted to give a possibility to limit the effects without having to entirely disable the matcher plugin.